 LA Maths Consultants are available to liaise with the subject leader in an advisory or support role.
-Usually the subject leader makes the initial contact.
-The school has been part of the Great North Maths Hub and developed a whole school approach to teaching Mastery of the Maths curriculum.
+It is usually the subject leader who, perceiving a need, makes the initial contact.
+The school has been part of the Great North Maths Hub and has developed a whole school approach to teaching Mastery of the Maths curriculum.
 All pupils will be expected to try and achieve mastery within the subject, but be appropriately supported and challenged in order to do so.